cunnane/xloil/docs/source/xlOil_Python/Jupyter.rst

     def jptest(x):
         return f"Jupyter says {x}"

-When xlOil connects to the kernel it will automatically import xlOil, although we can do this manually if the python package is installed.
+When xlOil connects to the kernel it will automatically import xlOil, although it does not cause a problem if re-imported.

 Now try entering `=jptest("hi")` in Excel!